thingsapart/EBB-pwm-peristaltic-stepper/README.md

 Now arduino IDE is fully ready to be used to program the EBB36!

-### Download and Unzip Realta EBB42 telescope focuser repository
+### Download and Unzip the Realta-EBBfocuser repository

 Now we need to download the code and other files in this repository, on the main page there is a green "<> Code" button.